Use paid APIs like they were free.

 -H "Content-Type: application/json" \

--d '{"key": "value"}'How It Works
+-d '{"key": "value"}'How it actually works

 Your Code RelAI Proxy x402 API